xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Foreach.md

 In the preceding example, the `$i` variable is set to `0` outside the loop, and the variable is incremented inside the loop for each file that is found that is larger than 100 KB.
-When the loop exits, an `If` statement evaluates the value of `$i` to display a count of all the files over 100 KB.
+When the loop exits, an `if` statement evaluates the value of `$i` to display a count of all the files over 100 KB.
 Or, it displays a message stating that no files over 100 KB were found.